sanjaymannem/MelanomaDetectionAssignment/README.md

 <!-- You can include any other section that is pertinent to your problem -->

 ## General Information
-deteted Melanoma cancer in in the images using cnn
+detected Melanoma cancer in in the images using cnn

 <!-- You don't have to answer all the questions - just the ones relevant to your project. -->